9 Best Trail Running Shoes For Hiking

 More Cushioning: More cushioning is common for shoes that go on and off the trail.
 If you plan on running long distances or primarily on hard-packed trails, the extra cushioning may be easier on your joints.

-Pro Tip: Runners that weigh heavier or those with knee and joint pain may find that well-cushioned shoes help reduce shock.
+Pro Tip: Heavy runners or those with knee and joint pain may find that well-cushioned shoes help reduce shock.

 Rock Plate

 A rock plate or nylon shank is built into some trail runners to prevent your feet from rock bruising.
 If you run on pavement or smooth trails, rock plates are unnecessary.
-A rock plate on gravel or technical trails, however, can prove extremely valuable.
+However, a rock plate for gravel or rocky technical trails can prove extremely valuable.

 Waterproofing Features

 If choosing a shoe for cold conditions and wet weather, it is important to consider a trail runner’s waterproofing features.
-Most often, waterproof shoes are marked by “GTX” or “Gore-Tex,” meaning they are equipped with Gore-Tex waterproofing abilities.
+Waterproof shoes are often marked by “GTX” or “Gore-Tex,” meaning they have Gore-Tex waterproofing liners in the upper.
 Waterproof trail runners, however, are overkill in warm climates.
-They are not as breathable as non-waterproof shoes and will make your feet hot and sweaty.
-If you are worried about occasional rain or creek crossings, opt for a quick drying, mesh shoe.
+They are not as breathable as non-waterproof shoes, making your feet hot and sweaty, which could lead to blisters.
+If you are worried about occasional rain or creek crossings, opt for a quick-drying, lightweight mesh shoe.

 Heel-to-Toe Drop